-If you’re looking for fun things to do in Milwaukee at night, sledding in the evening is also possible.
+If you’re looking for fun things to do in Milwaukee in winter at night, sledding in the evening is also possible.
 Furthermore, both hills are conveniently located in well-served areas where you can enjoy hearty meals or warm up with a cup of mulled wine or spiced tea in one of the many cafes and restaurants.

 19. Enjoy Cedarburg Winter Festival

 Did you think the magic of winter ends when Christmas is over?
 Think again.
-The Wisconsin’s Cedarburg Winter Festival shows the entire world that winter means much more than candy canes and holiday carols.
+Wisconsin’s Cedarburg Winter Festival shows the entire world that winter means much more than candy canes and holiday carols.

 Undoubtedly one of the best things to do near Milwaukee with kids, this annual event is held each February.